A few female members of the Eight Roads team committed to creating a gender equal world - shown with the #eachforequal sign

 - Better financial and societal support - particularly for women with young families

-- A more supportive social environment to encourage the challenge and provide a safety net for female entrepreneurs
+- A more supportive social environment to provide a safety net for female entrepreneurs

 - More role models - this is where VC can play an active role, in supporting the trailblazing female founders